-An increasing number of families are benefiting from this trend.
-With proper equipment, more and more parents have the ability to transport their children safely and include the entire family in all types of activities.
+Understanding that children have different needs, car seat manufacturers developed a range of specialized seats and equipment that can protect child passengers of all shapes, sizes, abilities and developmental stages.
+With proper equipment, more and more parents can transport their children safely and include the entire family in all types of activities.

-Below are some of the most common situations that call for special car seats:
+Below are some of the most common situations that call for special car seats.

 Children with a propensity to unbuckle, loosen or reposition their restraints may require a special vest or harness to keep them secure.
-Parents should not modify the clips and straps on a child’s seat, but rather, try out seats that have different kinds of clips that are more difficult for a child to unbuckle.
+Parents should not modify the chest clips and straps on a child’s seat, but rather, try out seats that have different kinds of clips that are more difficult for a child to unbuckle.

-Injuries Requiring Large Casts
+Injuries Requiring Casts

 Children in hip and leg casts may not fit comfortably or safely in a standard car seat.
 Depending on the child’s size, they may need to be transported using a car bed, a specialized car seat, or vest.
 Your child’s medical team may refer you to someone who specializes in transporting children with complex transportation needs.